Jfortin1/RAVEL/README.md

 ##### Prelude

 To preprocess the images, we use the packages `fslr` and `ANTsR`.
 The package `fslr` is available on CRAN, and requires FSL to be installed on your machine; see the [FSL website](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/).
-To install `ANTsR`, please visit the [package GitHub page](https://github.com/stnava/ANTsR).
+To install `ANTsR`, please visit the [package GitHub page](https://github.com/stnava/ANTsR/releases/) and download the latest stable release.
+While writing this vignette, the release `ANTsR_0.3.2.tgz` was used.
 The JHU-MNI-ss atlas is included in the package `RAVELData`, together with 4 MPRage T1-w scans.
 The package is available on GitHub at [https://github.com/Jfortin1/RAVELData](https://github.com/Jfortin1/RAVELData).
 Once the packages are properly installed, we need to load them into R:

 ```{r}
 library(fslr)